 And lastly, there’s the gloomy statistic that smoking on average takes 10 years off your life.
 (39)

 They do not recommend self-medicating with nicotine replacement therapies to boost cognitive performance or treat brain disease.

-The negative health hazards of cigarette smoking are widely known.
+The health hazards of smoking are widely known.

-Nicotine has been demonized as the reason cigarette smoking is unhealthy and addictive, but recent research shows these connections to be largely untrue.
+Nicotine has often been singled out as the reason tobacco smoking is unhealthy and addictive, but recent research shows these connections to be largely untrue.

-Nicotine, when examined separately from smoking, is thought to be an excellent and safe brain enhancer.
+Nicotine, in its isolated form, is thought to be a reliable and safe brain enhancer.

 It boosts brain function in healthy adults and in those with mental health problems.

 It shows promise in treating brain disorders including ADHD, depression, schizophrenia, Parkinson’s, and Alzheimer’s.